-Following the Tripolitan War and Mellimelli Mission, the U.S. had a tenuous peace with the Barbary States.
+Following the Tripolitan War and the Mellimelli mission, the United States had a tenuous peace with the Barbary pirates.
 Tensions with Britain (especially over impressment) took center stage in foreign affairs and ultimately led to the War of 1812.
-During this conflict, Algiers captured an American merchant ship (the Edwin) and enslaved the crew.
-Algiers correctly surmised that the U.S. navy could not retaliate while fighting Britain.
-However, following the ratification of the Treaty of Ghent in 1815 (which ended the War of 1812), President James Madison dispatched twenty-seven warships to the Mediterranean.
-Seventeen were commanded by William Bainbridge, ten by Stephen Decatur.
+During this conflict, Algiers captured an American merchant ship (the Edwin) and enslaved the captain and ten crewmembers.
+Algiers also seized an American travelling in a Spanish vessel.
+The Dey correctly surmised that the U.S. Navy could not retaliate while fighting Britain.
+Following the end of the War of 1812, however, Congress declared war against Algiers and President James Madison dispatched two formidable squadrons to the Mediterranean (the first commanded by Stephen Decatur and the second by William Bainbridge).

-The formidable U.S. Navy ended America’s troubles with the Barbary States.
-European powers emulated America’s example by using naval force (Britain, for instance, bombarded Algiers in 1816) and France’s 1830 invasion of Algiers marked the end of Barbary piracy.
+Thus, the powerful U.S. Navy permanently ended America’s troubles with the Barbary States.
+European powers soon emulated America’s example—a joint British and Dutch fleet heavily bombarded Algiers in 1816 and forced to Dey to free all of his European slaves.
+France’s invasion of Algiers in 1830 marked the end of Barbary piracy.